-Indian shares extend losses on COVID, inflation worries
+Indian shares extend losses on Covid, inflation worries

 All the sector indexes declined, with auto, metal, PSU banks and realty losing over 1% each.

-Forty-one of the Nifty 50 constituents fell with UPL , Mahindra and Mahindra, Bajaj FinServ , Eicher Motors and IndusInd Bank losing over 2%.
+Forty-one of the Nifty 50 constituents fell with UPL, Mahindra and Mahindra, Bajaj FinServ , Eicher Motors and IndusInd Bank losing over 2 percent.

-The broad decline in Indian shares comes after the country’s health minister on Wednesday said the pandemic was “not over yet,” given “the rising cases of COVID-19 in some countries.”

 Adding to the concerns in the domestic equities were the RBI’s hawkish remarks at its December policy meeting.